-    The ones you’ll see on the current GoPro are THM and LRV files.
-Both of them are files used by GoPro’s mobile apps, Capture and Quik.
+The ones you’ll see on the current GoPro are LRV and THM files.
+Both of them are files used by GoPro’s mobile apps, GoPro and Quik.

-If you’re familiar with working with something like Final Cut Pro X or Adobe Premiere, these LRV files are proxy similar to the ones you can create in both those editing apps.
-They offer a lighter weight version of the video that you can use for editing and viewing, and any changes your make can be transposed across to the master video file (MP4) later on.
+If you’re familiar with working with something like Final Cut Pro X or Adobe Premiere, these LRV files are proxy files similar to the ones you can create in both those editing apps.
+They offer a lighter-weight version of the video that you can use for editing and viewing, and any changes your make can be transposed across to the master video file (MP4) later on.

 Do I Need to Save LRV and THM Files?